During the development of my hackathon, I read a lot about potential technological challenges that would also be fun and educational.

 Steganography

+What is steganography?
 I’ll just cite a few words from Wikipedia:

 Steganography (/ˌstɛɡəˈnɒɡrəfi/ STEG-ə-NOG-rə-fee) is the practice of concealing a message within another message or a physical object.
 In computing/electronic contexts, a computer file, message, image, or video is concealed within another file, message, image, or video.
 The word steganography comes from Greek steganographia, which combines the words steganós (στεγανός), meaning “covered or concealed”, and -graphia (γραφή) meaning “writing”.

-Just encrypt your data in an otherwise seemingly innocent file, and - Voilà! 🧑💻👌 A cyber certified riddle.
+This sure sounds like a really cool technique for hiding information in challenges.
+Just encrypt your data in an otherwise innocent file, and voilà! 👨💻👌 A cyber certified riddle.

 The Code

-For me, coding is a really fun way to actually implement a subject that I’m learning, and so I decided to write down some code that does this process.
+For me, coding is a really fun way to actually implement a subject that I’m learning, so I decided to write down some code that does this process.

-After a few struggles with JPEG compression (like, who knew that a lossy compression algorithm meant that the data changes the data?), I came up with a decent method of doing steganography in python, using only 2 dependencies - cryptography and imageio.
+After a few struggles with JPEG compression (like, who knew that a lossy compression algorithm meant that the data changes the data?), I came up with a decent method of doing steganography in Python, using only 2 dependencies - cryptography and imageio.

 Uploading to PyPI

-I built this package with poetry (which turned out to be a very pleasant way of uploading packages to pypi),
+I built this package with poetry, which turned out to be a very pleasant way to upload packages to PyPI.
+After a quick registration process on PyPI, it is available on PyPI: just run pip install pysteg.

 The source code is available here.